bitmark-inc/docs/pages/bitmark-references/bitmark-node-software/mining.md

 1. ok

-    a string value of "true" and "false", it is used to denote hash is valid or not
+    a string value of "true" and "false", it is used to denote if hash is valid or not

 For example, if `recorderd` receives a message of `job:2479 ok:false`, it means job number 2479 doesn't meet difficulty criteria.
-If `recorderd` receives a message of ``job:3000 ok:true`, it means job number 3000 meets difficulty criteria.
+If `recorderd` receives a message of ``job:3000 ok:true`, it means job number 3000 meets the difficulty criteria.

 ## Block Verification and Broadcast

-`bitmarkd` receives blocks from other nodes or from `recorderd`, every received block needs to pass following verifications:
+`bitmarkd` receives blocks from other nodes or from `recorderd`; every received block needs to pass the following verifications:

-1. block hash meets difficulty
+1. block hash must meet difficulty
-1. block header information is same as block data
+1. block header information must be same as block data
-1. block header correct information of previous block hash
+1. block header must contain correct information of previous block hash
-1. payment information is valid
+1. payment information must be valid
-1. compare to local block number, incoming block number is incremented by 1
+1. compared to local block number, incoming block number must be incremented by 1

-`bitmarkd` discards incoming block if any of verification fails, the block that passes verifications is stored in the `bitmarkd` and broadcast to all connected nodes.
+`bitmarkd` discards incoming block if any of verification fails; a block that passes verifications is stored in `bitmarkd` and broadcast to all connected nodes.

 ## Reward

-Miner account is stored inside every block.
-In bitmark, the reward is not given to miner when the block is mined, the reward is given to miner when transaction in miner's block is transferred.
-The miner is rewarded 0.001 LTC for every transfer of digital asset, which means if a miner mines a block with popular digital asset, the miner gets more rewards.
+Miner account information is stored inside every block.
+In bitmark.
+A mining reward is not given to a miner when the block is mined; instead, the reward is given to a miner when transactions in the miner's block are transferred.
+The miner is rewarded 0.001 LTC for every transfer of a digital asset, which means if a miner mines a block with popular digital assets, they gets more rewards.

-For example, miner A mines a block number of 1000, and this block contains a digital asset ownership.
-After some period of time, owner of the digital asset transfers this ownership to another account, once the transaction has be put into blockchain, miner A receives mining fee of 0.001 LTC.
-If the new owner of that digital asset transfer again, then miner A is rewarded additional 0.001 LTC.
+For example, miner A mines block number 1000, and this block contains a digital asset.
+After some period of time, the owner of the digital asset transfers the asset to another account.
+Once the transaction has been put into blockchain, miner A receives a mining fee of 0.001 LTC.
+If the new owner of that digital asset transfer again, then miner A is rewarded an additional 0.001 LTC.